 "Game begins."

 "Thank you Central, Mr. Kent.
 The Game Zone is yours until sun down.
-Would you like me to select a mission?"
+Would you like me to select a mission?""Yes please Network."

 "Very well sir.
 Your mission is to force all players within the Game Zone to the position marked on your map screen.
 Successful completion of this mission is worth ten thousand credits.
 You will loose ten thousand credits if you fail to achieve this mission within five minutes."